Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 - Use an app or an online or paper medicine diary to stay on track.
 Enter the name of each medicine; include the dose, number of pills to take, and when to take them.
 Record each medicine as you take it.
 Reviewing your diary will help you identify the times that you’re most likely to forget to take your medicines.

 - Keep all of your medical appointments.
 Use a calendar to keep track of your appointments.
-If you run low on medicines before your next appointment, call your health care provider to renew your prescriptions.
+Be sure to refill your prescriptions before you run out of HIV medicines.

 What should I do if I forget to take my HIV medicines?

 Unless your health care provider tells you otherwise, take the medicine you missed as soon as you realize you skipped it.
-But if it’s almost time for the next dose of the medicine, don’t take the missed dose and instead just continue on your regular medication schedule.
+But if it’s almost time for the next dose of the medicine, don’t take the missed dose; just continue on your regular medication schedule.
 Don’t take a double dose of a medicine to make up for a missed dose.

 Discuss medication adherence at each appointment with your health care provider.

 Tell your health care provider if you’re having difficulty following your regimen.
 Don’t forget to mention any side effects you’re having.
-Side effects from HIV medicines are a major reason why medication adherence can be difficult.
+Side effects from HIV medicines (or from other medicines that you are taking) can interfere with medication adherence.

 Let your health care provider know if your regimen is too complicated to follow.
-Your health care provider may simplify your regimen by including fewer HIV medicines or by reducing the number of times a day you need to take your HIV medicines.
+Your health care provider may recommend that you switch to a regimen with fewer HIV medicines.

 Discuss any issues that are causing you to skip medicines.
 Your health care provider can recommend resources to help you deal with these issues.